-The place is dripping in the very essence of American motor racing and can stand proudly alongside such legendary tracks as Laguna Seca, Indianapolis and Watkins Glen.
+This isn’t some generic, copy and paste track that you could pick up and put anywhere.
+It’s a product of its location and a reflection of its surroundings.
+The place is dripping in the very essence of American motor racing, standing alongside legendary tracks like Laguna Seca, Indianapolis and Watkins Glen.

 United States Grand Prix F1 Spectator Tips

 - Check out some incredible views of the circuit from the top of the observation tower (access: $25).

 - Catch-fencing tends to spoil views in the lower rows.
 Get seats higher up and experience double the value for just a bit more.

 - Even if you’ve reserved a seat in a grandstand, take time to walk around general admission areas for a change of scenery and some surprisingly impressive views.

 - Most toilet facilities are of the Portaloo variety and are plentiful enough that you won’t need to queue.
 If you’re looking for permanent restrooms you can find them near turn 1 and turn 15 and in the main grandstand.

 Austin has a humid subtropical climate.
 It is usually over its hottest spell by the time F1 comes to town but you can still expect to see temperatures in the mid 20’s (75 – 80ºF).
 Weather can change a lot from day to day and the track has very little cover from sun or rain, so be prepared for any conditions.